andreglasnovic/ski_resorts/README.md

 # How much does skiing in Europe cost?

-The goal of this project is to answer the above question based on several features such as number of runs, location, height of the mountain, etc.
+The goal of this project is to answer the above question based on several features such as number of runs, location, height of the mountain, etc. I will be predicting the cost of ski resorts to help skiers and snowboarders get the idea on what to expect from European resorts.

 ## Code Used